thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 ---
 Another option for loading data in bulk, is to use the tsload service.
 The tsload service is a collection of APIs.

-This page highlights the API workflow, including the order in which each API is called for a successful tsload operation.
+This page highlights the following:

-## Setup
+- Setting up your cluster to use the tsload service
+- Using the Python3 client for writing automated ETL jobs
+- Client, server, and authentication details
+- API workflow inside the client

+## Setting up your cluster

 1. SSH as admin into your ThoughtSpot cluster: `ssh admin@<cluster-ip-address or hostname>`.